apeisa/PaymentStripe/README.md

 		break;

 	default:
-		echo $payment->embed(); // Here you could look if instance is PaymentEmbed or PaymentRedirect and choose method based on that break;
+		echo $payment->render(); // Here you could look if instance is PaymentEmbed or PaymentRedirect and choose method based on that break;
 }
 ```